UM-Bridge/benchmarks/docs/source/tutorial.rst

 Refer to the tsunami model's documentation again to see what models the model server provides (there may be multiple), and what their properties are.
 In this case it is a model called ``forward``.
 This particular model takes a single 2D vector as input, defined to be the location of the tsunami source.
 It then solves a hyperbolic partial differential equation (PDE) to compute the tsunami propagation.
 Finally, it returns a single 4D vector containing the main tsunami wave's arrival time and maximum water height at two different locations.
 This model does not provide any derivatives.

-* Request a model evaluation as before. `[[100.0, 60.0]]` might be a good value.
+* Request a model evaluation as before. ``[[100.0, 60.0]]`` might be a good value.
-* Apart from input parameters, the client may also choose different configuration options.
+* Optional: Apart from input parameters, the client may also choose different configuration options.
 These are model specific and listed in the respective model's documentation page.
 For example, the tsunami model allows you to select a finer discretization level by passing ``{"level": 1}`` as configuration.
 Follow the client documentation to request an evaluation from level 1 and compare to level 0.
 Be aware that level 2 may take very long to run on a laptop...

 Accessing model output files
 ------------------------